 “I love that Sisense has a very close relationship with its customers–something that is not easy to find.”

-Just as FairFly had hoped, none of their BI dashboards require any time from R&D. Dashboards are refreshed automatically four times a day and business managers can easily manage, access, analyze or visualize the data independently.
+Just as Doron had hoped, none of their BI dashboards require any time from R&D. Dashboards are refreshed automatically four times a day and business managers can easily manage, access, analyze, or visualize the data independently.
 The Sisense dashboards, which include dashboards for customer retention, tracking and alerts, and customer behavior, all have business managers without any involvement from R&D. The efficiency of Sisense means that someone who is not an engineer and therefore doesn’t require the training of an engineer, let alone receive the salary of one, is doing the same job two engineers do in a company without Sisense.
 For FairFly, that means more data-driven insights, reaching conclusions faster, from everyone in the company.

 On a daily basis, FairFly uses Sisense dashboards to discover which channels users come from, how many itineraries are uploaded, where customers are located geographically, and most importantly, how much money users are saving with FairFly.
-Using these Sisense dashboards, FairFly has uncovered incredibly powerful insights that have changed the way FairFly does business.
-For example, based on analyzing user behavior, the FairFly team was able to identify that a certain feature they had developed was creating value only for users from a specific geographic location.
+With business users creating more dashboards everyday, FairFly has uncovered incredibly powerful insights that have changed the way they do business.
+For example, based on analyzing user behavior, Doron was able to identify that a certain feature they had developed was creating value only for users from a specific geographic location.
 Being able to quickly identify this anomaly allowed FairFly to understand why there was a sudden drop in conversion rates from one geographic location as opposed to another before any damage was done–saving them time, resources, and lost opportunities.